Baby Huey (singer): Legacy

 "Listen to Me" was featured as a rap backing track in two episodes of the 2016 Netflix series The Get Down.
-The 2020 Netflix true-crime documentary Fear City: New York vs The Mafia, the 2011 film The Lincoln Lawyer, and the 2019 Swedish HBO Max series, Beforeigners, also use "Hard Times" as the opening theme.
+The 2020 Netflix true crime documentary Fear City: New York vs The Mafia, the 2011 film The Lincoln Lawyer, the 2019 Norwegian HBO Max series Beforeigners and the 2023 miniseries The Continental: From the World of John Wick also use "Hard Times" as the opening theme.
+Both "Listen to Me" and "Hard Times" are featured on the soundtrack of the film I Believe in Miracles.